 Put up lost posters on electric polls, on your supermarket noticeboard and slip flyers in letterboxes.
 Do not forget to ask your neighbours to check their garage and garden shed, your cat might have gotten stuck in there.

 Do not hesitate to publish a message on a social media group or a missing pet website.
 Websites like Animal Search UK specialise in missing cats cases and works with volunteers to help you reunite with your cat.

-Attaching a GPS tracker to their collar or harness can give you, the owner, real peace of mind.
+Attaching a cat GPS to their collar or harness can give you, the owner, real peace of mind.
 A GPS tracker is light and small, and it is not uncomfortable for the cat.
 It is very useful for the owners to track their cat’s every move.
-And if the cat is not coming home, it is easier to trace their cat.
+And if the cat is not coming home, it is easier to trace them.

-The tracker also has a call back option with an integrated clicker and when trained, your cat will come back each time its owner clicks it.
+The tracker also has a call back option with an integrated clicker and when trained, your cat will come back each time their owner clicks it.

 To prevent their cats from running away, some cat owners might prefer keeping their cats inside from outside dangers and dishonest people.
-This decision, even though going against a cat’s instinct, is sure to keep a cat safe.
+This decision, even though going against a cat’s instinct, is a good way to keep a cat safe.

 It is easier to keep a cat inside when you live in a flat.
 But it also depends on the breed.
 Some breeds like Persian cats, Russian cats, Ragdoll cats, or Birman cats are known to be homebodies.

 A kitten that has been used to living inside might not be frustrated being kept indoors.
 They will grow up without missing the great outdoors as they have never experienced it.